saumyaakumarasinghe/6COSC022W-w1810569-20191250/README.md

 3. Environment Variables:
    - Make sure all required environment files are present
    - Check environment variable values match your setup

-## For Your Viva

-1. Clone your repository
-2. Choose either Docker or Manual setup method
-3. Ensure all environment files are properly configured
-4. Start the application
-5. Verify both frontend and backend are running
-6. Access API documentation to show available endpoints

 ## License